Redefine Your Future in Public Health

 Per Credit Hour$559$569

-†The flat-rate semester fee of $6,152.20 applies to full-time non-Ohio resident undergraduate students enrolled in a fully online degree program and taking between 12-18 credit hours, PLUS a surcharge of $10 per credit hour of actual credits taken (between 12-18 or $120-$180).
-This program is calculated at eight semesters.
-For part-time semesters: The $559 per-credit-hour tuition rate applies to part-time non-Ohio resident undergraduate students enrolled in a fully online degree program and taking fewer than 12 credit hours per semester, PLUS a surcharge of $10 per credit hour.
+†The flat-rate semester fee of $6,152.20 applies to full-time non-Ohio resident undergraduate students enrolled in a fully online degree program and taking between 12-18 credit hours, plus a surcharge of $10 per credit hour of actual credits taken (between 12-18 or $120-$180).
+This program is calculated for eight semesters.
+For part-time semesters: The $559 per-credit-hour tuition rate applies to part-time non-Ohio resident undergraduate students enrolled in a fully online degree program and taking fewer than 12 credit hours per semester, plus a surcharge of $10 per credit hour.

 An additional distance learning fee for all students enrolled in a distance learning course is $15 per credit hour.
 Program tuition and costs are estimated and subject to change.
 For comprehensive tuition information, please refer to the tuition rates posted on the Bursar’s website.

-We recognize that pursuing a graduate degree is a significant investment.
+We recognize that pursuing a bachelor‘s degree is a significant investment.

-Your Admissions Advisor can answer your questions on program costs, discuss how a Kent State degree compares to others and connect you with financial aid representatives when you are ready to discuss your financial options.
+Your admissions outreach advisor can answer your questions on program costs, discuss how a Kent State degree compares to others and connect you with financial aid representatives when you are ready to discuss your financial options.

-Please contact an Admissions Advisor for more information on tuition and fees either by email at publichealth@kent.edu or toll-free at
+Please contact an admissions outreach advisor for more information on tuition and fees either by email at onlinedegrees@kent.edu or toll-free at

 +1 844‑234‑4073.